-Candidates will be selected by Friday, January 4; please submit your application as soon as possible for early consideration.
-Please keep in mind the Foundation’s offices will be closed for the holiday break from December 24 to January 1.
+Candidates will be selected by Friday, January 18; please submit your application as soon as possible.

 The Foundation for California Community Colleges, the official non-profit supporting the California Community College system, has partnered with the California Air Resources Board to conduct outreach to disadvantaged communities across the state to raise awareness about environmental funding opportunities through California Climate Investments (CCI).